 Before we discuss how you can improve your site speed, first you need to understand how to test your site speed.
 There are a number of tools available and in this article we will focus on 2 of them.
 Using Google Page Speed insights for testing site speed will not test your site speed unless you have a high ranking domain name, so for most users it will not actually show your site speed.
 It does give good details for some optimization options, however these are only suggestions and you won’t actually know if you’re getting a faster loading site after updating them.

-The 2 tools we recommend using to test your actual site speed are GTMetrix or Pingdom.
-In this tutorial we’ll explain how to use GTMetrix, but the principles remain the same for both tools, as they both highlight the same items you’d need to resolve.
+The 3 tools we recommend using to test your site speed are GTMetrix, PageSpeed Insights and Pingdom.
+In this tutorial we’ll explain how to use GTMetrix, but the principles remain the same for other tools, as they highlight pretty much the same items you’d need to resolve.
 If you use GTMetrix, make sure to sign up for a free account.
 It will allow you to choose your server location, which is important for testing your site.
 You should be choosing a server closest to your clients’ location.
 For example, if you are a photographer based in the UK, then choosing a server from London will give you the best results as it’s most likely that your clients are also based in the UK.
 Testing from a server in the US will give you incorrect results.

 So based on your location, you’ll want to choose a tool that will let you test closest to your clients.
 Also remember that your hosting company will also make a difference to your scores here.
 If you choose hosting that’s not in your country, or your client’s locale, your site is going to perform poorly for them.
 We’ll cover more details on choosing hosting for WordPress later.

 A much better way of actually testing your page speed is using a resource such as GTMetrix or Pingdom.
 GTMetrix will be used for testing the responsiveness and loading time of your site and then provide a performance grade based on the results.
 It will allow you to record the load time improvements from before and after completing the recommendations in this article.